Localization transition, spectrum structure and winding numbers for one-dimensional non-Hermitian quasicrystals: Models and general theory

+where the superscript $n$ labels the $n$th eigenstate of system, and $j$ represents the lattice coordinate.
+For an extended eigenstate, IPR$\simeq 1/N$ approaches zero as $N\rightarrow \infty $ and NPR is a finite value.
+On the other hand, IPR$\simeq 1$ and NPR$\simeq 0 $ for a full localized eigenstate.

-Figs.\ref{fig2} (a) and (b) show the numerical results of the LE and IPR versus $h$, respectively.
-When $|h|<|h_{c}|$, where $|h_{c}|=-\ln |\lambda |\approx 0.7$ for $\lambda =0.5$, all eigenstates are extended states and both LE and IPR approach zero.
-On the other hand, both LE and IPR have a sudden increase, when $h>|h_{c}|$.
-When $\lambda>1$, all eigenstates are localized, as shown in the Figs.\ref{fig2}(a) and (b) with $\lambda=2$.
+Figs.\ref{fig2} (a) and (c) show the numerical results of the LE and IPR versus $h$, respectively.
+If $|\lambda_1|<1$, when $|h|<\chi(E)$, where $\chi(E)=-\ln |\lambda_1|\approx 0.7$ for $\lambda_1 =0.5$, all eigenstates are extended states and both LE and IPR approach zero. on the other hand, when $h>\chi(E)$, both LE and IPR have a sudden increase.
+If $|\lambda_1|>1$, all eigenstates are localized, as shown in the Fig.\ref{fig2}(a) with $\lambda_1=2$.
 The numerical results of LE for finite size system are found to agree well with the analytical result (\ref{LE}).
-In Figs.\ref{fig2}(c), we display the real and imaginary part of eigenvalues versus $h$ for the system of $\lambda=0.5$.
-While all eigenstates are real for $|h|<|h_{c}|$, they become complex when $h$ exceeds $|h_{c}|$.
+In Fig.\ref{fig2}(b), we display the real and imaginary part of eigenvalues versus $h$ for the system with $\lambda_1=0.5$.
+While all eigenvalues are real for $h<\chi(E)$, they become complex when $h$ exceeds $\chi(E)$.
 This clearly shows that the transition from extended to localized states and $\mathcal{PT}$-symmetry breaking transition have the same boundary.
-It is also interesting to notice that the spectrum does not change with $h$ in the extended region as long as $|h|<|h_{c}|$.

-Next we demonstrate that the unusual spectrum feature with spectrum keeping invariant in some regions is not limited to non-Hermitian AA model and can be found in diverse systems.
-To give concrete examples, we consider the potential $V_j $ subjected to some small perturbations, which can be written as